 Graduates of Shippensburg University's Business Management program are prepared to work in both private and public sector organizations.
 Our students are not limited by a narrow functional perspective; they have a considerable degree of flexibility, due to the broad sweep of their studies.
 While the typical graduate is seeking an entry-level position, those with prior work experience may expect a starting job and salary at a level commensurate with their experience.
 At Ship you will develop strong communication and interpersonal skills, along with a sound analytical foundation.
 If you enjoy competition, or the process of expanding the limits of your understanding, then you are well prepared for the management program in the John L. Grove College of Business.

 Students in the business management program have a unique opportunity to focus on specialized areas of management study, including entrepreneurship, human resource management and international management.
 Additionally, you may develop complementary competency areas of study in numerous functional areas including: marketing, finance, management information systems, and supply chain management.

 The undergraduate Bachelor of Science degree in Business Administration in Management requires the completion of a minimum of 120 credit hours in the following areas:

 - General Education Courses: All students are required to complete the university's general education program, which provides a balanced liberal arts foundation.

-- Business Core Curriculum: Accounting majors take the same core curriculum as other business majors.
+- Business Core Curriculum: Management majors take the same core curriculum as other business majors.
 This core includes economics, finance, information systems, marketing, organization behavior, and business law as well as other business subjects.
 See the College of Business website for complete course listings.